rija/docker-nginx-fpm-caches-wordpress/README.md

 ```

 **Notes:**
- * the command assumes you already have a mysql container running with name 'mysqlserver'
+ * the command assumes you already have a mysql container running with name 'mysqlserver'.
+ * the Wordpress container will discover automatically all the credentials required to connect to the database server.
- * you must replace example.com with your domain name (without the www. prefix)
+ * you must replace example.com with your domain name (without the www. prefix).
  * If you intend to use Docker Compose, make sure the name you choose for your container is only within [a-z][A-Z].
- * the use of --link is deprecated
+ * the use of --link is deprecated (meaning it will be removed in some future version of Docker).
- * this approach exposes MySQL root user and password to the Wordpress container unnecessarily
+ * this approach exposes MySQL root user and password to the Wordpress container unnecessarily.

 ### How to run a Wordpress container (Method 2)